rossmacarthur/sheldon/README.md

 source <(sheldon source)
 ```

-If we now modify our config file and run this command again it will relock the
-configuration prior to generating the script.
-The output of this command is
+But you can also run it directly to inspect the output.
+The output of this
-highly configurable.
-You can define your own [custom
+command is highly configurable.
+You can define your own custom templates to
-templates](#configuration-templates) to apply to your plugins.
+apply to your plugins.

-### `init` command
+### `init`

 This command initializes a new config file.
 If a config file exists then this
 command does nothing.